Language and Communication

 In a competitive jobs market, our students are encouraged and supported in building up the skills that will make them employable, whatever their career direction.
 We value the rich experience of our many overseas students and actively attend to their specific needs in relation to their cultural context of study and the demands of writing elegantly in a second language.

-There is a weekly Postgraduate Research Seminar throughout each semester.
+There is a biweekly Postgraduate Research Seminar throughout each semester.

-There are several productive reading and research groups in CLCR and additional groups frequently emerge in line with the interests of colleagues and doctoral candidates.
-You can find more details about these on the Centre for Language and Communication Research Collaboration page.
+There are several productive reading and research groups in CLCR and the wider School.
+In addition groups frequently emerge in line with the interests of colleagues and doctoral candidates.
+We encourage doctoral students to take the lead in proposing and organising new groups.

 PhD students in the Centre for Language and Communication Research also take part in an annual conference, sharing their research with student peers, academic staff, visiting scholars and other stakeholders.